 The last Boeing 747 flight for Singapore Airlines

 On April 6th, 2012, Singapore Airlines operated its last Boeing 747 flight.
-Aircraft 9V-SPQ flew SQ747 from Singapore to Hong Kong and SQ748 from Hong Kong to Singapore.
-Reflecting on the history of the 747 for Singapore Airlines, Executive Vice President Commercial, Mr. Mak Swee Wah, had the following to say:
+The plane, 9V-SPQ, flew SQ747 from Singapore to Hong Kong and returned as SQ748 from Hong Kong to Singapore.
+Reflecting on the history of the 747 for Singapore Airlines, Executive Vice President Commercial, Mr Mak Swee Wah, then had the following to say:

 “The 747 was truly the jewel in our fleet for nearly four decades, and we would not be the airline that we are today if we had not made the bold decision in 1972 to purchase this iconic jetliner.”